wenli-vision/svmplus_matlab/README.md

 # svmplus_matlab
 An implementation of SVM+ with MATLAB QP solver.
 It has also been tested with MOSEK QP solver.

-A faster implementation of kernel SVM+ based on a new SVM+ formulation (called l2-svm+) is also released.
+A faster implementation of kernel SVM+ based on a new SVM+ formulation is also released.
 You need libsvm to run it.

 If you feel it is useful, please cite the following papers: